yodobrin/BlobInsight/README.md

 ![Data Flow](media/2023-07-20-10-40-01.png)

-1. The storage that requires monitoring
+1. The storage account to be analyzed
 2. Output of the blob inventory rules
-3. Diagnostic logs (blob level)
+3. Diagnostic logs (at individual blob level)
 4. A periodic process that would move both data points to a shared data lake
 5. Existing or designated data lake
 6. Analytic process that would join the two data points and produce the usage patterns

 ### Blob Inventory

 Blob Inventory rules can be setup via the portal or using specific REST calls.
-This [document](https://learn.microsoft.com/en-us/azure/storage/blobs/blob-inventory) describe the multiple options to setup rules.
-In very high level you can create two types of periodic rules, daily or weekly, and you can capture the inventory as parquet or csv.
-For the later research steps it would advisable to use the parquet format.
-While you can leave the schema as is, it is also recommended to log only required meta-data.
-This will result in smaller files.
+This [document](https://learn.microsoft.com/en-us/azure/storage/blobs/blob-inventory) describes various options to setup rules.
+At very high level, you can create two types of periodic rules, daily or weekly.
+Inventory is captured in either Apache Parquet or CSV format.
+For subsequent research steps, it would advisable to use Parquet.
+While you can leave the schema as is, it is also recommended to log only required meta-data, resulting in smaller files.

 __Key points:__